foxitsoftware/cordova-plugin-foxitpdf/README.md

 Parameters:

 - __fieldType__: Field type, for which the input field name will be validated.
+0 for Unknown,  1 for PushButton, 2 for CheckBox, 3 for RadioButton, 4 for ComboBox,  5 for ListBox, 6 for TextField, 7 for Signature...
 - __fieldName__: A string value.
 It should not be an empty string.<br>

 Return:  <b>true</b> means the input field name is valid for the specified field type, <b>false</b> means not.